 Social media sentiment analysis is the process of using natural language processing (NLP) and machine learning (ML) to identify and measure the emotions and opinions expressed by online users.
 It can help customer service teams to monitor customer feedback, improve satisfaction, and respond to issues more effectively.
 Twitter sentiment analysis determines whether a tweet is positive, negative, or neutral.
 You can do it manually by analyzing each tweet and evaluating whether it is positive or negative.
-But it is a time-consuming process.
+But it is a timeconsuming process.
 Collecting large amounts of unstructured data from various sources.
-Tracking real-time customer feedback and sentiment about an organization's brand, products and services.
-Providing feedback on ways to improve products, services and customer experience.
+Tracking real-time customer feedback and sentiment about an organization's brand, products and services and customer experience.